Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make

-So naturally, cream cheese is also very important to me.
+Naturally, cream cheese is also very important to me.
 I’ve been wanting to make homemade cream cheese 4evrrrrr.
-I’m so glad I finally bought da stuff and decided to do it.
-It definitely took me a few times to get it exactly right.
-I ended up buying this vegetable rennet.
+I’m so glad I finally got brave and decided to do it.
+It definitely took me a few times to get exactly right.

 There are plenty of things that I think are silly to make homemade.
 Cream cheese IS NOT ONE OF THEM.
 The texture is a million times better than the cream cheese you buy at the grocery store.
 It’s so much smoother, lighter, creamier.
 The main difference is that store-bought cream cheese usually has a gum listed in the ingredients (guar gum, xanthm gum, etc.) which mean it’s a lot thicker and denser.
 Well, not this one.

 It’s so good, that I probably won’t ever go back to store-bought cream cheese ever again.